chaos-mesh/website/docs/status-check-in-workflow.md

 The status check is considered unsuccessful when any of the following conditions are met:

 - The status check fails.
 - When the `StatusCheck` node timeout is exceeded, and the `status check result` is not successful.
 For example, `successThreshold` is 1, `failureThreshold` is 3, and when the timeout is exceeded, there are 2 consecutive failures and 0 successes.
-Although it does not meet the condition for `status check fails`, it's also considered in this case, that the status check is unsuccessful.
+Although it does not meet the condition for "status check fails", it is also considered to be unsuccessful in this case.

-## Status Check Mode
+## Status Check mode

 ### Continuous Status Check